 When charged, this bluetooth helmet lasts 10 hours of talk time or an entire week on standby.
 Available at a decent price, this helmet is great if you are looking for a bluetooth half-helmet.

-The ILM bluetooth helmet comes with a groovy outlook and comes in a sturdy, quality construction.
+If you are looking for the best full face bluetooth motorcycle helmet then this one is for you.
+ILM bluetooth helmet comes with a groovy outlook and comes in a sturdy, quality construction.
 It is packed with an integrated bluetooth which connects easily with your phone and lets you take incoming or outgoing calls on the go.

 At the same time, the bluetooth connects quickly to any MP3 player and lets you listen music through the high-quality twin speakers mounted on both sides of the helmet’s interior.
 The bluetooth of this helmet also supports an intercom between two riders over a distance of up to 100 feet.